This gluten and dairy free almond cake with berries is made with almond flour and it is fluffy, light, and very moist cake!

-I am sure you will not be able to resist this cake and eat 3 slices easily.
+I am sure you will not be able to resist this Almond Cake with Berries and eat 3 slices easily.
 It was perfect and I wanted to eat the whole thing myself!
 In fact I ate three slices.
 What a shame… hahahhaha!
 I really hope you enjoy this fluffy, light, moist and delicious almond cake because this is easy, amazing and healthy!!
-Thanks so much for reading this almond cake with berries long post 😉
+Thanks so much for reading this long post 😉

 - Pre-heat the oven to 350F.

 - Grease a 9-inch baking pan with nonstick spray.
-Then sprinkle a couple of spoonfuls of gluten-free all-purpose flour or almond meal flour.
+Then sprinkle two tablespoons of gluten-free all-purpose flour or almond meal flour.

 - Set the pan on a piece of waxed or parchment paper and trace around it with a pencil.
 Cut with kitchen scissors inside the traced line on the paper.
 Fit the cut piece of paper into the pan.